cimug-org/cim-compare/README.md

 java <span style="color:red">-mx4G</span> -jar **cim-compare-1.3.0.jar** iec61970cim16v26a.qea iec61970cim17v16.qea D:\\reports

 > For freely available downloads of Java visit [Azul Systems'](https://en.wikipedia.org/wiki/Azul_Systems) download site at [Download Azul JDKs](https://www.azul.com/downloads/?package=jdk#zulu).

+### Azule OpenJDK

+Azul OpenJDK (Zulu) is Azul Systems’ free, TCK-certified binary distribution of the OpenJDK — the open-source implementation of the Java Platform, Standard Edition (Java SE).
+They provide reliable, production-ready Java runtimes for enterprises and developers who want an open-source alternative to Oracle JDK.
+OpenJDK is:

+* 100% open-source, fully compliant with Oracle’s Java SE standard.
+* Offers builds for many Java versions (e.g., 6, 7, 8, 11, 17, 21, and newer).
+* Available for multiple platforms: Windows, Linux, macOS, and others.
+* Includes free updates, security patches, and optional commercial support.

+As of Azul's [April 2025 supported-platforms list](https://docs.azul.com/core/supported-platforms), Java 8, 11, 17, 21 — are available in both Windows x86 32‑bit and 64‑bit, as well as Linux x86 32‑bit and 64‑bit.
+However, there are no 32-bit builds for the latest releases:

+* **Java 24 (OpenJDK 24)** — The supported platform table explicitly states that Azul Zulu builds of **Java 24 are only offered for 64‑bit Windows**, with no mention of 32‑bit availability .
+* The broader Azul download UI includes the latest versions (Java 23, 21, 17, etc.) but **only surfaces 64‑bit options for newer platform support**, clearly showing lack of 32‑bit for recent versions.

+The reason for the shift is that it reflects a broader community trend.
+OpenJDK deprecated Windows 32‑bit, targeting removal in JDK 23+, making it increasingly rare to see 32‑bit builds in newer OpenJDK distributions.
+Therefore, though **cim-compare** is not tied to Java 17 the below provided downloads currently point to Java 17 where both 32-bit and 64-bit versions are available.

 #### Download 32-bit Java 17